mescon/Muximux/README.md

 #### Added features and fixes
 * No need to edit HTML pages anywhere.
 * Everything is configured in an easy config-file!
-  * *Just rename config.inc.php-example to config.inc.php and open it up in your favorite text editor!*
+  * *Just rename config.ini.php-example to config.ini.php and open it up in your favorite text editor!*
-  * *Your config.inc.php will never be overwritten if you use ``git pull`` or download the ZIP-file again.*
+  * *Your config.ini.php will never be overwritten if you use ``git pull`` or download the ZIP-file again.*

 * You now have the possibility to easily:
   * Enable or disable any app or site.